 In the last few years, the US intelligence community, under the leadership of Mike McConnell, made headway in advancing intelligence analysis collaboration across the alphabet soup agencies.
 This is so much more advanced than what we here in SA would see for at least the next five years, so I wanted to share with you what can be done in terms of broadening perspectives and collaborative sense-making.
 Maybe, just maybe a visionary leader might see the benefit of this relative easy method to link analysts together, thereby improving the quality of analysis.
 Nancy Dixon, doyen of organisational learning and knowledge management did a study on A-space and Intellipedia impact in the US Defence Intelligence Agency.
 She says in her blog:

-indicates that cognitive diversity, (e.g. different perspectives, interpretations, heuristics, and predictive models) when applied to complex problems, consistently results in more and better solutions.
+"The primary benefit that A-Space brings to analytic work is a venue for seamlessly incorporating cognitive diversity to address complex analytic issues.
+Research indicates that cognitive diversity, (e.g. different perspectives, interpretations, heuristics, and predictive models) when applied to complex problems, consistently results in more and better solutions.

 • A-Space is an environment in which analysts collaboratively create new meaning out of the diverse ideas and perspectives they collectively bring to an issue.
 Through this collaboration, analysts have the potential to break through long held assumptions to provide new ways of thinking about complex problems.
 And conversation, with analysts who have diverse perspectives, is the most effective means to engage in the testing and revision of hypotheses.
 The peer-to-peer environment of A-Space provides a conversational format to engage in joint sensemaking, which may be the most significant function of A-Space in terms of being a human intellectual force multiplier.